Teekafey/Hackerrank-Oracle-SQL/Weather Observation Station XIX.md

 - POWER(. . . , 2) + POWER(. . . , 2): Calculates the 2nd power of each of the two operations and adds them together.

-- MAX(lat_n) and MIN(lat_n): These find the maximum and minimum northern latitude values, respectively.
+- MIN(lat_n) and MAX(lat_n): These find the minimum and maximum northern latitude values, respectively.

-- MAX(long_w) and MIN(long_w): These find the maximum and minimum western longitude values, respectively.
+- MIN(long_w) and MAX(long_w): These find the minimum and maximum western longitude values, respectively.

-- POWER((MAX(lat_n) - MIN(lat_n)), 2): Calculates the difference between the maximum and minimum northern latitude values and raises them to the second power.
+- POWER((MIN(lat_n)- MAX(lat_n)), 2): Calculates the difference between the minimum and maximum northern latitude values and raises them to the second power.
+It results a positive number becasue it is squared.

-- ABS(MAX(long_w) - MIN(long_w)): Calculates the difference between the maximum and minimum western longitude values and raises them to the second power.
+- POWER((MIN(long_w)- MAX(long_w)), 2): Calculates the difference between the minimum and maximum western longitude values and raises them to the second power.
+It results a positive number becasue it is squared.

 - FROM station: Specifies the STATION table as the source of data.